BHFock/git-cl/docs/paper.md

 | **git-cl** | **Yes** | **Yes** | **Yes** | **Yes** | **CLI** | **Yes** |

 ## 3. Design and Implementation

+Git traces intent through commits: each commit groups files deliberately and carries a message explaining why.
+But this intent is only recorded at the point of commitment.
+During active development — while changes are still in flux across multiple tasks — there is no native mechanism to declare which files belong together or why. git-cl introduces an intent layer before the commit: a persistent but mutable mapping from files to named purposes, stored alongside the working directory, where groupings can be declared, revised, and discarded as work evolves.
+Organisation and preparation become separate steps rather than a single action at commit time.

 git-cl employs a sidecar metadata pattern.
 Rather than modifying Git's index or object database, the tool maintains state in human-readable JSON files within the `.git` directory, ensuring non-destructive and portable operation.